 No longer an active sportsman (soccer and golf) he has switched his allegiance to the armchair and Leinster rugby.
 His early passion for sport though continues to drive his will to succeed and to raise standards.
 Having studied landscape horticulture at University College Dublin he has an interest in garden design with Dutch and French gardens of interest.
-Does his best with his young family to follow “hygge”, the latest lifestyle trend.
+Takes every opportunity to do Pilates, a must he says for all as the years take their toll.

 Emma is based in the north west of England and carries out agronomy work for a variety of clients including The R&A, golf clubs, local authorities and schools.
 She has also completed work for the Commonwealth War Graves Commission and the American Battle Monuments Commission.